ayoayco/web-component-base/README.md

 ```

 ### Installation via npm
-Usable for projects with bundlers or using import maps pointing to to the specific files in downloaded in your `node_modules/web-component-base`.
+Usable for projects with bundlers or using import maps pointing to the specific files downloaded in `node_modules/web-component-base`.

 ```bash
 npm i web-component-base